 OSHA recommends that each written plan include the following basic elements:

 - Employee training and communication

-Safety.BLR.com® has over 70 customizable prewritten safety program templates and more than 150 associated forms as well as practical compliance analysis.
+Safety.BLR.com® has over 70 customizable prewritten safety program templates and more than 150 associated forms as well as up-to-date analysis of the OSHA regulations that affect you.
 All of the safety plans, forms, and training resources are available to you in several timesaving formats:

 - Reporting, recordkeeping, and training forms